October 19, 2019, New York, NY (Internal and External Transfers only)

 February 09, 2020, Los Angeles, CA

-Payment of a non-refundable audition fee of $50 is required immediately after registering for your audition.
-The registration link will be made available in mid-to late August.
+Please register here for your audition.
+Payment of a non-refundable audition fee of $50 is required immediately after registering for your audition in order avoid cancellation of your audition.
 Your confirmation email will include a payment link.
-You must pay the audition fee immediately following your registration of the audition to avoid cancellation of your audition.
 However, if you are an internal transfer, the fee will be waived.
 Please notify us after registering for your audition.

 We also offer a theatre minor for undergraduate students, which does not require an audition.